 See Overview of Windows as a service for more information.

-Windows 10 Enterprise LTSB is a separate Long Term Servicing Channel version.
+Windows 10 Enterprise LTSC are separate Long-Term Servicing Channel versions.
 Each release is supported for a total of 10 years (five years standard support, five years extended support).
 New releases are expected about every three years.

 Staying up to date

-The process for keeping Windows 10 up to date involves deploying a feature update, at an appropriate time after its release.
-A variety of tools management and patching tools such as Windows Update, Windows Update for Business, Windows Server Update Services, System Center Configuration Manager, and third-party products) can be used to help with this process.
-Windows Analytics Upgrade Readiness, a free tool to streamline Windows upgrade projects, is another important tool to help.
+To stay up to date, deploy feature updates at an appropriate time after their release.
+You can use various management and update tools such as Windows Update, Windows Update for Business, Windows Server Update Services, Microsoft Endpoint Configuration Manager, and non-Microsoft products) to help with this process.
+Upgrade Readiness, a free tool to streamline Windows upgrade projects, is another important tool to help.

-This process repeats with each new feature update, twice per year.
-These are small deployment projects, compared to the big projects that were necessary with the old three-to-five-year Windows release cycles.
+This process repeats with each new feature update as they become available.
+These are small deployment projects, compared to the large projects that were necessary with the old three-to-five-year Windows release cycles.

 Other technologies such as BranchCache and Delivery Optimization, both peer-to-peer distribution tools, can help with the distribution of the feature update installation files.